-Contingencies (reasons they can back out of the deal and still get their hand money back), typically their are carve outs for contingencies on inspections, ability to get their mortgage and the appraisal on the home
+Contingencies (reasons they can back out of the deal and still get their hand money back), typically these are carve outs for contingencies on inspections, time to get a mortgage finalized and the appraisal on the home

 Inspections, the kind they plan to do and how long they have to do them and notify you if they intend to move forward with the sale

 Inclusions, personal property that might be included in the sale

 Be sure to ask questions and clearly understand the timelines and your obligations when you sign an offer on your home.

 After you have a signed contract, the buyer will set up home inspections.
 These can include inspection on the home, for radon, for lead-based paint, inspections of a well, septic system or video scope of the sewer line and reviews of surveys, zoning and insurability.
 Based on the findings of the inspections the buyer may decide to accept the home, terminate the deal or negotiate repairs as part of the purchase.
 Talk with your agent about the best way to go about this.
 You will likely have to weight the benefits of moving forward with this deal vs. putting your home back on the market.
 Also consider the fact that once you know about a defect in your home you will be obligated to disclose it to potential buyers.